CRO marketing is one of the most overlooked and underutilized marketing strategies.

 With CRO, you’re thinking about that new site visitor and guiding them through your site, instead of thinking about what looks best to you.

-It’s Easier to Keep Site Visitors Than It Is to Get New Ones
+It’s Easier to Optimize the Experience for Existing Site Visitors Than It Is to Get New Ones

 By the time a visitor reaches your site, you’ve already done a lot of work to get them there.
-You may have placed digital ads strategically, built up a great word-of-mouth reputation, and much more.
+You may have placed digital ads strategically, fine-tuned your SEO, earned backlinks, built up a great word-of-mouth reputation, and much more.

 Don’t let that hard work go to waste.
 Use CRO to keep that visitor on your site and entice them to take action.
 Otherwise, you’ll need to wait for the next site visitor to start the process again.